emmabastas/libxclip/README.md

 The source code is based off of [xclip](https://github.com/astrand/xclip) which is licensed under GNU GPLv2 or later.
 The code in this repository is (re)licensed under GNU GPLv3 or later.

-The files `CuTest.c` and `CuTest.h` are from the C unit testing framework [CuTest](https://cutest.sourceforge.net/) and are lcensed under the following terms
+The files `CuTest.c` and `CuTest.h` are from the C unit testing framework [CuTest](https://cutest.sourceforge.net/) and are licensed (including small additions by me) under the following terms.

 ```
 LICENSE